Courtland Sutton Player Prop Bets for NFL Week 18 - Denver vs. Kansas City - NewsBreak

 Matchup vs. Kansas City

-- In his five matchups against the Chiefs, Sutton's 62 receiving yards average is 17.5 more than his over/under for Saturday's game (44.5).
+- Sutton is averaging 62 receiving yards per game in five career matchups against the Chiefs, 17.5 more than his receiving yards prop bet over/under for Saturday's game (44.5).

-- The Chiefs have the NFL's 26th-ranked pass defense this season, surrendering 269.0 yards per game through the air.
+- This week Sutton will face the NFL's 26th-ranked pass defense (269.0 yards allowed per game).

-- The Chiefs' defense is 21st in the NFL, allowing 1.7 passing touchdowns per game.
+- With 27 passing TDs conceded this season, the Chiefs defense is ranked 21st in the league.

 Recent Performances

-- In last week's matchup with the Chargers, Sutton caught three passes for 60 yards (20 yards per catch) while being targeted five times.
+- Sutton put together a 60-yard performance against the Chargers last week on three catches (20 yards per catch) while being targeted five times.

-- Sutton's nine receptions (on 17 targets) have netted him 105 yards (35.0 ypg) over his last three outings.
+- Sutton has nine receptions (on 17 targets) for 105 yards during his last three games, averaging 35.0 yards per game.

 Sutton's Denver Teammates